Russia raises stakes in energy standoff by insisting on rubles for gas - KESQ

 Russia has doubled down on its threat to cut off natural gas supplies to Western countries that refuse to pay in rubles, raising new concerns about an energy supply crunch and rationing in Europe.

 Moscow said last week it wanted to be paid in rubles, rather than US dollars or euros, and senior Russian lawmakers said supplies could be cut if customers refused.
-Germany, Russia’s biggest energy customer in Europe, has already described the plan as “blackmail” and a breach of contract.
+Germany, Russia’s biggest energy customer in Europe, had described the plan as “blackmail” and a breach of contract.

 “If these payments are not made, we shall deem this as non-performance on the part of the buyers and that will lead to consequences,” Putin said in a televised address.
 “Nobody gives us anything for free and we’re not about to be charitable,” he added.